 “I watched how they ran a game.
 Their knowledge of the game, work ethic and preparation were second to none, especially Whitey with his aggressive style.
-(At Yale) we want to make things happen, not wait for things to happen.
+We want to make things happen, not wait for things to happen.
 Having a versatile team will give us the ability to score runs in a lot of different ways.”

 Stuper pitched in the major leagues for the St. Louis Cardinals and Cincinnati Reds from 1982-85, appearing in a total of 111 games.
 He posted a 32-28 overall record with a 3.96 earned run average.
 His most memorable performance came with the Cardinals in the sixth game of the 1982 World Series.
-With St. Louis trailing the Milwaukee Brewers, three games to two in the best-of-seven series, the right-hander helped the Cardinals even the series with a 13-1 complete-game, four-hit victory.
+With St. Louis trailing the Milwaukee Brewers three games to two in the best-of-seven series, the right-hander helped the Cardinals even the series with a 13-1 complete-game, four-hit victory.
 St. Louis went on to win the Series the following day.
-Sports Illustrated listed his World Series performance among the 10 best by a rookie pitcher in the history of postseason play.
+Sports Illustrated listed his World Series performance among the 10 best by a rookie pitcher in the history of post-season play.

 The only two-time all-conference baseball and basketball player at Butler County Community College (1976-77), Stuper fashioned a 34-3 collegiate record.
 He also helped Point Park (Pa.)
-College to the NAIA World Series in 1978, while earning NAIA All-America honors.
+College to the NAIA World Series in 1978 while earning NAIA All-America honors.